- Author: Kyrasis

 Death Knight Specific:

-[Death’s Embrace] – Gaining a heal on our [Anti-Magic Shell] provides a large amount of damage under ideal circumstances and a small amount of damage.
+[Death’s Embrace] – Gaining a heal on our [Anti-Magic Shell] provides a large amount of mitigation under ideal circumstances and a small amount of damage.
 However, convenient uses of [Anti-Magic Shell] are not guaranteed and, even when they are, other legendary items options are strictly better.
 The only use-case for this legendary is if the extended [Anti-Magic Shell] duration provides significant value with debuff immunity.

 [Phearomones] – This legendary provides moderate mitigation and a small amount of damage through its haste effect.
 The CC effect breaks on damage, so, outside of unreliably interrupting enemy abilities, it won’t do that much.
 Unless an excessive amount of value is being gained from the CC effect, other legendary options are strictly better.

-[Superstrain] – This legendary provides extra DoTs which provide a large amount of mitigation and a moderate amount of damage.
+[Superstrain] -This legendary provides extra DoTs which provide a large amount of mitigation and a moderate amount of damage.
 The damage scales almost fully into multiple targets, though the RP generation from Frost Fever is sporadic and has an increased risk of causing RP overcapping compared to other sources of RP generation.
-This legendary generally provides the most overall damage with the exception of [Final Sentence] on multiple target pulls, though its averaged benefits are often overshadowed by [Crimson Rune Weapon].
-Still, the benefits of [Superstrain] are not cooldown reliant and it’s easier to use.
+It is generally overshadowed by [Crimson Rune Weapon], but the benefits of [Superstrain] are not cooldown reliant and it’s easier to use.

 [Echo of Eonar] – The extra damage reduction buff provides a small amount of mitigation and EHP to yourself and three allies.
 The effect is tied to a random proc and the effect is low-powered enough that there is little reason to consider this legendary over other options.